-James McAvoy arguably gave the year's best film performance, as the bipolar, corrupt DS Bruce Robinson in Jon S Baird's Filth, and was duly rewarded with a gong for Best Actor at this month's British Independent Film Awards.
-McAvoy is incredible in the film, and we're glad that's been recognised, but it means we can instead draw attention to another terrific performance.
+James McAvoy arguably gave the year’s best movie performance, as the bipolar, corrupt DS Bruce Robinson in Jon S Baird’s Filth, and was duly rewarded with a gong for Best Actor at this month’s British Independent movie Awards.
+McAvoy is incredible in the movie, and we’re glad that’s been recognised, but it means we can instead draw attention to another terrific performance.

 After a brilliant against-type role in The World’s End (more on which later), this is slightly more familiar terrain for Eddie Marsan, who plays Bruce’s Masonic best bud and emotional punchbag, Bladesey.

 He’s such a helpless man, as Bruce kicks him around emotionally and physically, but the actor carries it off in a terrifically likeable fashion.
 One of the movie’s funniest moments finds Bladesey off his head on drugs, rubbing his nipples as he dances around a gay bar in Amsterdam, but Marsan also excels in the quieter moments of pathos.

 It’s interesting when a movie manages to make you feel sympathy for its villain, but it’s not usually a good thing when you consider him to be better than the movie’s hero.
 Alan Partridge’s first feature movie, Alpha Papa, revolves around a corporate takeover of the North Norfolk Digital radio station, prompting fears of a clearout of the old guard.